deepasahu/Python-Project/README.md

-Python project for beginners- Analyze Diwali sales data to improve customer experience and sales.
+Python project for EDA - Analyze Diwali sales data to improve customer experience and sales. if any problem occurs you can download the zip file to see all the content of the project manually.